eberhardt/moodle-local_course_overview_ext/README.md

 On a linux server go to your Moodle root directory and type `patch -p1 < local/course_overview_ext/patches/MOODLE_{version}.patch`

-Change {version} with resprect to your Moodle version.
+Change {version} to your Moodle version.

 Contributions
 ===============